sriram1105-m/customer-loss-data-pipeline/README.md

 - Monthly loss trend analysis
 - Early risk detection and customer targeting
 - Future: ML models for loss prediction

-**🔗 How to Use This Repo**

-You can explore each SQL file inside the `/sql` folder.
-Everything is modular and organized by layer.
-Each file runs on Databricks using pure Spark SQL (no need for PySpark).

-If you're running this yourself, place the sample dataset into the `sample_data` folder and ingest it into your `bronze` table.
-From there, follow each transformation layer step by step.

 **✍️ Author**